ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 3. Now you are ready to publish this project and run data collection.
 ## Tailoring the tasks on Qualtrics to suit your own study
+You can use a subset of the tasks and tailor them to your own needs.
+You can also create your own tasks from scratch by using our tasks as a template.
 *Changing task images

 *Changing payoffs of participants' reponses